AlessandroBregoli/ctbn_cba/README.md

 ## Results

-All the results can be retrived in the _metrics_ folder in json format.
+All the results can be retrieved from folder  _metrics_ in json format.

+For each combination of network density, node cardinality and algorithm there is a single file structured as follow:

+`
+  "networks_and_trajectories_ternary_data_01_3": {  <- cardinality, netowrk density and number of nodes.
+    "100_trajectories": [    <- number of trajectories
+      {
+        "cf_matrix": [  <- confusion matrix
+          {
+            "Edge": TP,  <- True Positive
+            "Non-Edge": FP <- False Positive
+          },
+          {
+            "Edge": FN, <- False Negative
+            "Non-Edge": TN <- True Negative
+          ],
+        "esecution.time": time <- execution time in seconds }
+      }

+`